cakephp/docs/en/core-libraries/httpclient.rst

 OAuth 1 Authentication
 ----------------------

-Many modern web-services require OAuth authentication to access their API's.
+Many modern web-services require OAuth authentication to access their APIs.
 The included OAuth authentication assumes that you already have your consumer key and consumer secret::